mrsanford/movie-stats-dashboard/README.md

 - **Null Value Handling**: created a critical and non-critical column threshold; dropped rows with null values in critical columns and implemented secondary framework to remove rows given 80% of data was missing in non-critical columns
 - **Column Normalization**: standardized column names across all the datasets

+**Relational Database Table Diagram**
+- Here are the database logic tables used for MoVIZ.
+<p align="center">
+  <img src="MoVIZ_RDb.png" width="500" alt="MoVIZ Database Tables Diagram">
+</p>

 **Data Merging and Table Relationships**
 - TMDB and Genres Merge: merged on ```movie_id``` and falls back to match on ```normalized_title``` + ```year```
 - Budget Mapping: linked budget by ```normalized_title``` + ```year``` since the budget dataset does not initially have a ```movie_id``` column; it prioritizes the fallback matches to the TMDB dataset (since greater number of movies and potential matches) then falls back to the genres dataset
 - Genre Lookup Table: generated unique genre table with ```genre_id``` and  ```genre_name```
 - Movie-Genre Pivot Table: created many-to-many relationship between movies and genres (movies may have multiple genres)

-**Relational Database Table Diagram**
-- Here are the database logic tables used for MoVIZ.
-<p align="center">
-  <img src="MoVIZ_RDb.png" width="500" alt="MoVIZ Database Tables Diagram">
-</p>

 **Interactive Visualization GUI**
-The implementation has been created with Dash.
+The implementation has been built with [Dash]([url](https://dash.plotly.com/)).
+Users can filter characteristics and analyze trends through the MoVIZ dashboard by:
+- Filtering movies by genre name, decade, certificate, rating, worldwide gross, and/or production budget
+- Selecting customizable ranges and explorable values for their filters
+- Exploring different types of data with dynamic plot types including scatter plots, bar charts, and stacked bar charts

 ### Considerations
+- While *The Numbers* contains comprehensive financial coverage for roughly ~6000 films, please be aware that movies filtered on financial data may be limited in offerings compared to the larger offerings of films by TMDB and the IMDb datasets.
 - Due to GitHub's max limit on the size of dataset files, I have opted not to push /processed and /raw files and folders; however, the framework will populate and become available upon cloning the repository and running the pipeline.
-- While *The Numbers* contains comprehensive financial coverage for roughly ~6000 films, please be aware that movies filtered on financial data may be limited in offerings compared to the larger offerings of films by TMDB and the IMDb datasets.
+- The decision for the date ranges from ```1880-1889``` to 04/2025 is to allow for leniency and to allow for the earliest movies to be included.
+The basis for 1880 comes from the first motion picture created, the [*Roundhay Garden Scene*]([url](https://en.wikipedia.org/wiki/List_of_cinematic_firsts#:~:text=1888,the%20first%20motion%20picture%20recorded.)) in 1888.
+In line with released movies, MOVIZ is limited to movies released on or before April 2025.
 - If you would like more information on the project details, especially regarding dataset cleaning justification and related processes, the ![write-up](DATA440_Final_Project_Write-Up_(GitHub).pdf) is available.
   - Note: In my references, I mention an IMDb dataset and a genres dataset-- they are the same and the names are used interchangeably.
-- The decision for the date range from ```1880-1889``` to 04/2025 is to allow for leniency and to allow for the earliest movies to be included.
-The basis for 1880 comes from the first motion picture created, the [*Roundhay Garden Scene*]([url](https://en.wikipedia.org/wiki/List_of_cinematic_firsts#:~:text=1888,the%20first%20motion%20picture%20recorded.)) in 1888.
-In line with released movies, MOVIZ is limited to movies released on or before April 2025.

 ## Project Support
 This project was built with Python **3.12.8** and uses [`uv`]([url](https://docs.astral.sh/uv/getting-started/installation/)) as for virtual environment and package management.
 MOVIZ's dependencies have been listed in `pyproject.toml`.
 The official documentation for the tool can be found [here]([url](https://docs.astral.sh/uv/)).

 To launch the application and begin visualization for the first time, clone the repository and run with ```python main.py```.
 Note: you will need to complete the dataset downloads, cleaning and merging, and the database creation steps prior to launching the GUI.
+The pipeline includes frameworks to process these steps, but you will need to follow the directions when prompted.

 ## Project Structure
 ```